geelen/css-components-demo/README.md

 })
 ```

-I might `default: null` implicit, not sure yet.
+I might make `default: null` implicit, not sure yet.
 Maybe a `trait` is a special case of a `namespace` higher-order-style property, I don't know yet.
 But this is neat so far.

 ## Weird Idea #4 — Support all of CSS